bocharsky-bw/Arrayzy/README.md

 ### toJson

-Creates JSON string from the array:
+Creates a JSON string from the array:

 ``` php
 $a = MutableArray::create(['a' => 1, 'b' => 2, 'c' => 3]);